larspetrus/Roofpig/README.md

 <script src="roofpig_and_three.min.js"></script>
 ```

-To make a cube to appear on the page, you only need to make a div with class='roofpig', and configuration in a data-config attribute.
+To make a cube to appear on the page, make a div with class='roofpig', and configuration in a data-config attribute.

 ```html
 <div class=roofpig data-config="alg=R U R' U R U2 R'"></div>